 Hip arthroscopy is a modern, minimally invasive procedure that’s used for both diagnostic and treatment purposes.
-If you have chronic hip pain, a known hip injury or condition, or need a second option, schedule a hip arthroscopy evaluation at the office of Dr. Terrence Anderson in Sugar Land, Texas.
-As a board-certified orthopedist, Dr. Anderson is a leader in advanced hip arthroscopy procedures for adolescents and adults.
+If you have chronic hip pain, a known hip injury or condition, or need a second option, schedule a hip arthroscopy evaluation at the office in Sugar Land, Texas, and Katy, Texas.
+We also welcome patients from Houston and surrounding areas.
 You can book your hip arthroscopy exam online, or you can call the clinic directly.

 In most cases, this type of surgery is preferred over traditional open surgery because it results in just a few small incisions, rather than a large incision.
 This can decrease your recovery time and postoperative pain since fewer tissues need to be cut or moved.
 Hip arthroscopy is also beneficial because it: